 Galena Illinois, USA Travel Guide

 Galena's history features dramatic events, rooted in the discovery of lead ore centuries before European settlement.
 The town's name derives from "galena," the abundant natural mineral form of lead sulfide.
-In the early 19th century, the lead rush transformed a small trading post into a bustling boomtown.
+In the early 19th century, the lead rush transformed a small trading post into a vibrant boomtown.

-By the 1840s, Galena was a major port, second only to Chicago in Illinois, with steamboats arriving from the Mississippi River.
+By the 1840s, Galena was a major port, second only to Chicago in Illinois, with steamboats arriving from the Mississippi river River.
 This prosperity built the town's impressive collection of brick and stone buildings, many of which still line Main Street today.
-The architecture reflects the wealth and optimism of the era, showing styles like Italianate and Greek Revival.
+The architecture shows the wealth and optimism of the era, showing styles like Italianate and Greek Revival.
 Galena also had strong connections to Ulysses S. Grant and other Civil War generals.
-After the Civil War, a decline in lead mining and changes to the river's course led to an economic downturn, unintentionally preserving its 19th-century character.
+Following the Civil War, a decline in lead mining and changes to the river's course led to an economic downturn, unintentionally preserving its 19th-century character.
 Today, the town embraces its past, presenting visitors a window into a bygone era.

 Galena's Main Street, a preserved 19th-century commercial district, has over 125 independent businesses, including artisan shops, boutiques, art galleries, and restaurants.
 All are in historic buildings.